 A slaai wat-wat is similar to a kota but without quarter loaf.
 It includes similar filling choices to a kota except that the ingredients form the layers between two sometimes three thick slices of bread to form a monster sandwhich.

 A favourite condiment in kotas, Chakalaka is a spicy sauce or relish made from various family-favourite recipes usually with a chillie and tomato base.
 Ingredients vary and may include anything from chopped garlic, ginger, onions, curry powder and peppers to baked beans and grated carrots.

-Kasi-style street food has become so popular that cafes and restaurants continue to pop up all over South African townships.
+Kasi-style South African street food has become so popular that cafes and restaurants continue to pop up all over South African townships.
 While you might not want to indulge in chomping on a grinning sheep’s head, no township experience is complete without sampling the local cuisine.
 The atmosphere is always relaxed.
 There’s no dress code, no standing on ceremony, and everyone’s welcome.